tkmru/fixYabinary/README.rst

 fixYabinary
 ===========

-This is Python Library to Fix Yabinary File.
+This is Python Library to Fix Yabinary File like foremost.

 The term "Yabinary" in Japanese mean "Dangerous Binary".